k5md/Hide-It/README.md

 PR are always welcome!

 ## Todo
-- add extension to config file when saved
 - separate overlay widget features from non-related stuff
 - move ^ to separate module
 - move ResizeGrip and related stuff to a Resizable subclass